-This year saw what I believe is the most significant announcements on the UK telecoms market in a generation, the retirement of the PSTN and ISDN networks.
+Recently we have seen what I believe is the most significant announcement on the UK telecoms market in a generation, the retirement of the PSTN and ISDN networks.

 In this short series of posts, I’d like to take that moment to consider what this means, what we know so far about this change, and, looking forward, what our market is going look like in the near future.

 So, in the spirit of looking back, and also for people who may not fully understand how momentous this decision is in a world of WhatsApp and Twitter, let’s consider the history of the telephone ‘line’ and how we got to where we are today.

 Since Victorian times, the UK’s telephone service has utilised copper cables (usually two lines, in a ‘copper pair’) to connect telephones back through telegraph poles and street cabinets to local telephone ‘exchanges’, linked together to create a national telephone network, or PSTN.
 Originally under the auspices of the GPO (General Post Office) and after 1981, British Telecommunications, then after 2006, Openreach, the copper line and telephone exchange network has connected homes and businesses all over the UK for well over 100 years.
 The familiar socket in the walls of our homes, the shape and type of telephone handset connected into that network, the user experience that generations have grown up with, and the physical infrastructure behind those, haven’t changed much in all that time.

 The parallel development of ISDN, a multi-channel PSTN connections that allowed several calls (up to 30) to take place on the same line at the same time, also allowed businesses to buy telephony services in bulk, and many organisations still do.